AbdulSamad001122/Rags-bot/text-extractor-service/README.md

 - Azure App Service
 - Render

+### Render Deployment

+The service includes a [render.yaml](file:///d:/Abdul%20Samad/Code%20Work/Projects/Rags-bot/text-extractor-service/render.yaml) configuration file for easy deployment to Render.

-For Railway deployment, the service is configured to use the PORT environment variable provided by Railway.
+For Render deployment, the service is configured to use the PORT environment variable provided by Render.

-### Render Deployment Notes

-The service includes a [build.sh](file:///d:/Abdul%20Samad/Code%20Work/Projects/Rags-bot/text-extractor-service/build.sh) script for Render deployment that installs system dependencies required by PyMuPDF.
+#### Troubleshooting Render Deployments

-If you encounter build timeouts:
+If you encounter issues with dependency installation:

 1. Make sure you're using a version of PyMuPDF that has precompiled wheels (like 1.24.10)
 2. The build script includes optimizations to speed up dependency installation
-3. Consider upgrading to Render's paid tiers for longer build times if needed
+3. Check the build logs for any error messages during the pip install process
+4. Ensure the build command in render.yaml is correct: `chmod +x build.sh && ./build.sh`
+5. Verify the start command runs from the correct directory

+The service now includes a health check endpoint at `/` or `/health` to verify it's running correctly.